ltelab/disdrodb/docs/source/data.rst

 fork the repository on your GitHub account and then clone the forked repository.

-How to upload metadatas and issues?
+How to upload new station metadata?
 ------------------------------------

 Do you want to contribute to the project with your own data?
 Great!
 Just